-- Prevent the lack of the contrast.
+- Prevent the lack of contrast.
 Design in such genres as fantasy, urban fantasy, science fiction, and the like requires a bright palette.
-Tints of contrasting colors enrich it with vivid hues and catch an eye.
+Tints of contrasting colors enrich it with vivid hues and catch the eye.

 - The color of the title is very similar to the color of the background, which makes it difficult to read.
-To avoid it, you can opt for the contrasting to your background hues.
+To avoid it, you can choose hues that contrast with your background or highlight the title with extra effects.
 Yet, try to select amid a pleasant color palette so that people can read it in thumbnails and print.

 Mistake # 5 – Too much text on the cover

 Too much text on the cover repels the potential audience because people don’t like reading long titles and subtitles.
 Additionally, it may be challenging for readers to figure out what the book is about.
 We don’t mean you have to shorten the title or subtitle.
 Instead, you can highlight keywords with different colors or enlarge their size.